onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Money is not wealth and the way to generate wealth is not neecessarily the same as making money - money is just a story and we need to keep improving our technology for flow - currents! currencies!

 I want to have kids and to wipe shit and piss and to not sleep well and to get sick every time they catch some cold and to not have time for myself because by the time they’re into this world my life belongs to them.
 They would be me.
 I would be them.
 We would be one.
+    roleplay being sprinkled with syringe in the face while changing diapers and use nutella to show dirty paper

 If truth and god are oneness - is judaism true if they’re not about all people being one?
 The failure of judaism and all prior monotheistic religions is that they are not perpetually self-correcting and adaptable - they are dogmatic.
 Their man mechanism of correction and evolution is through a prophet that has to meet some kind of criteria and be remarkably impressive - that’s too high of a bar and thus we keep reciting the same old texts in the era of MrBeast (roleplay: salute him - print his face) and TikTok - Jesus wasn’t impressive enough for some Jews- I guess someone needs ti outjesus Jesus!
 The reason there is so much death around jews is that they’re unable to evolve their own story and conception of themselves such that there wouldn’t need to be any conflict in the first place.
 Its not only their fault, and perhaps it isn’t even mostly because of them but because of the latter, but still they have more capacity to evolve than what they’re facing and thus the moral burden falls on them.
 By being objectively better than the barbarians they also deserve higher expectations